 Heritage and Migration – New Methods and Historical Contexts

-Welcome to this international conference in Stockholm 15–16 May 2019, organised by the Swedish National Heritage Board in collaboration with the Joint Programming Initiative on Cultural Heritage and Global Change.
+Welcome to this international conference at the Stockholm City Museum 15–16 May 2019, organised by the Swedish National Heritage Board in collaboration with the Joint Programming Initiative on Cultural Heritage and Global Change.

 Migration is an urgent global concern.
 As a social and historical phenomenon, migration can be understood as an aspect of the human condition.
 Transnational migration has intensified in recent years, and researchers claim that climate change will cause further escalation.
 Simultaneously, the construction of separating walls increases globally, and the requirements for crossing borders legally have risen dramatically and unequally.

 Interweaving theory and practice

 How is cultural heritage linked to these processes?
 This conference will elucidate and complicate relations between cultural heritage and migration – from new methods within local integration practices to historical and global contexts.
 How does migration relate to notions of place, home and borders as heritage?
 How can migration be understood as a form of cultural heritage?
 How can cultural heritage professionals enhance their expertise in relation to migration?
 The conference programme interweaves theoretical analysis and practice based knowledge, and invites the heritage and museum sector to active participation in panel debates and group discussions.